CheemsCity/CheemsCity/README.md

 For starters, we will offer some [free courses on GitHub](https://github.com/CheemsCity/CheemsVision) through Jupyter notebooks and later via an official website and app.
 The repository contains all the material related to the robot's code.

-We are going to lunch the first official kit on Kickstarter; however, you can also build it by yourself using the files in the [Robot repository](https://github.com/CheemsCity/CheemsCar) (work in progress).
+We are going to launch the first official kit on Kickstarter; however, you can also build it by yourself using the files in the [Robot repository](https://github.com/CheemsCity/CheemsCar) (work in progress).
 If you build or buy one, please help the project by documenting bugs with a GitHub issue.

 The kit will contain:
 a CheemsCar, Cyber Cheems (pedestrians of the city), traffic sign and a modular street.

-## How do i build one?
+## How do I build one?
-To build the robot follow the instructions in the Robot repository, while for the software open your raspberry pi and:
+To build the robot follow the instructions in the Robot repository, while for the software open your Raspberry Pi and:
 **requirements**: Python and pip installed.
 1. Create a virtual environment and activate it.
 2. You can install the common version of openCV with: